 Headliners: Talib Kweli, Hi-Tek, and Reflection Eternal (It should be noted that Talib Kweli canceled the day of the show and no headline concert was held as a result).

 This was the first year Spring Jam™ went from being six days long to three (Thursday-Saturday, April 22-24, 2010).
 Based on feedback from both students and staff, the week was shortened but retained popular events such as the kickoff, philanthropic initiatives, and outdoor concert.

-For media inquiries please contact University News Service at firstname.lastname@example.org, (612) 624-5551, or Nathan Waldvogel, Marketing Manager, at email@example.com.
-Media pass requests must be made prior to 4/22 for outlet review and approval process.
+For media inquiries only please contact University News Service at firstname.lastname@example.org, (612) 624-5551, or Nathan Waldvogel, Marketing Manager, at email@example.com.
+Media pass requests must be made prior to 4/15 for outlet review and approval process.

 These students are responsible for all the planning, initiating, developing, and implementing of Spring Jam™.
 We thank them for their dedication to the University of Minnesota!